How to Use SSL/TLS with Node.js — SitePoint

 - IP

 HTTPS is nothing more than the HTTP protocol on top of SSL/TLS.
-Hence all the rules of HTTP still have to apply.
+Hence all of HTTP’s rules still apply.
 What does this additional layer actually give us?
-There are multiple advantages: we get authentication by having keys and certificates; a certain kind of privacy and confidentiality is guaranteed, as the connection is encrypted in an asymmetric manner; and data integrity is also preserved: that transmitted data can’t be changed during transit.
+There are multiple advantages: we get authentication by having keys and certificates; a certain kind of privacy and confidentiality is guaranteed, as the connection is encrypted in an asymmetric manner; and data integrity is also preserved, as transmitted data can’t be changed during transit.

-One of the most common myths is that using SSL/TLS requires too many resources and slows down the server.
+One of the most common myths is that using SSL/TLS is computationally expensive and slows the server down.
 This is certainly not true anymore.
 We also don’t need any specialized hardware with cryptography units.
-Even for Google, the SSL/TLS layer accounts for less than 1% of the CPU load.
-Furthermore, the network overhead of HTTPS as compared to HTTP is below 2%.
-All in all, it wouldn’t make sense to forgo HTTPS for having a little bit of overhead.
+Even for Google, the SSL/TLS layer accounts for less than 1% of the CPU load and the the network overhead of HTTPS as compared to HTTP is below 2%.
+All in all, it wouldn’t make sense to forgo HTTPS for the sake of a little overhead.

 The most recent version is TLS 1.3.
 TLS is the successor of SSL, which is available in its latest release SSL 3.0.
-The changes from SSL to TLS preclude interoperability.
-The basic procedure is, however, unchanged.
+The changes from SSL to TLS preclude interoperability, but the basic procedure is, however, unchanged.
 We have three different encrypted channels.
 The first is a public key infrastructure for certificate chains.
 The second provides public key cryptography for key exchanges.
 Finally, the third one is symmetric.
 Here we have cryptography for data transfers.

 TLS 1.3 uses hashing for some important operations.
 Theoretically, it’s possible to use any hashing algorithm, but it’s highly recommended to use SHA2 or a stronger algorithm.
 SHA1 has been a standard for a long time but has recently become obsolete.

 The creators realized that many websites offer HTTPS only partially.
-The plugin allows us to rewrite requests for those sites, which offer only partial HTTPS support.
+The plugin allows us to rewrite requests for those sites that offer only partial HTTPS support.
 Alternatively, we can also block HTTP altogether (see the screenshot above).

 Basic Communication

 The certificate’s validation process involves validating the certificate signature and expiration.
 We also need to verify that it chains to a trusted root.
-Finally, we need to check to see if it was revoked.
-There are dedicated trusted authorities in the world that grant certificates.
+Finally, we need to check to see if it’s been revoked.
+There are dedicated, trusted authorities in the world that grant certificates.
 In case one of these were to become compromised, all other certificates from the said authority would get revoked.

-The sequence diagram for a HTTPS handshake looks as follows.
-We start with the init from the client, which is followed by a message with the certificate and key exchange.
+The sequence diagram for an HTTPS handshake looks as follows.
+We start with the initialization from the client, which is followed by a message with the certificate and key exchange.
 After the server sends its completed package, the client can start the key exchange and cipher specification transmission.
 At this point, the client is finished.
 Finally the server confirms the cipher specification selection and closes the handshake.

 The whole sequence is triggered independently of HTTP.
 If we decide to use HTTPS, only the socket handling is changed.
 The client is still issuing HTTP requests, but the socket will perform the previously described handshake and encrypt the content (header and body).